jwoo2000/lightbringer/GDD.md

 Player spawns at the outskirts of a darkness enshrouded forest.
 They have the ability to unveil their immediate surroundings and walk around.
 Not long after the player may find a trail of wisps/fireflies that they can absorb, granting them a resource and a direction to go.
-The trails lead to strange points of interest, incomprehensible at times, but they also seem to harbour these more powerful wisps.
+The trails lead to strange POIs, incomprehensible at times, but they also seem to harbour these more powerful wisps.
 Picking these up grants something more special to the player - a way to defend themselves.

 When the player gathers enough of these wisps they have the ability to level up one of their stats by pressing “Tab”.
 Opening the pause menu “Esc” will also show the upgrades they have made to their stats.